wp-plugins/accessibleyoutube/readme.txt

 === AccessibleYouTube ===
 Contributors: JannickBolten
 Donate link: http://www.jannickbolten.nl/
-Tags: youtube, accessible, chromeless, blind, sighted Requires at least: 2.6
+Tags: youtube, accessible, chromeless, blind, sighted, screenreader Requires at least: 2.6
 Tested up to: 3.3.1
-Stable tag: 0.4
+Stable tag: 0.5

-This is a very accessible and custom-made YouTube-plugin for WordPress.
+This is a very accessible and custom made YouTube-plugin for WordPress.

 == Description ==

-This plugin was custom made for a company that used screen readers.
-It allows the user to embed YouTube videos in a post or page, which is controllable with the tab- and enter key.
+This plugin was custom made for a company for use with screen readers.
+It allows the user to embed YouTube videos in a post or page, which is controllable with the tab- and enter key, or via Screen readers for sighted or blind people.

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

-1. Upload the folder `accessible-youtube` to the `/wp-content/plugins/` directory
+1. Upload the folder `accessibleyoutube` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Use the shortcode [accessibleyoutube] or use the small AccessibleYoutube-popup in the graphical editor (TinyMCE)
+1. Use the shortcode [accessibleyoutube] and its attributes or use the small AccessibleYouTube-popup in the graphical editor
+1. Does it work?
+Please let me know! :-)

 == Frequently Asked Questions ==